sichkar-valentyn/Unique-Words-Count/README.md

 Also, *Bar Charts* are plotted as shown below.
 <br/>Pay attention!
 If there are a lot of *Unique words* they will not be visible on the plot.

+<br/>Final results, are written into the file *results.txt* next to the main Python file.

 ![Plotting results](https://github.com/sichkar-valentyn/Unique-Words-Count/plot.png)

 <br/>